ChristopherA/intro-mac-command-line/part1-basics.md

 $
 ```

 We can delete both these file using the `rm` command (short for _remove_).
-Since `rm` can be dangerous, I always recommend you use it with the parameter `-i` which makes it interactive.
+Since `rm` can be dangerous, I always recommend you use it with the option `-i` which makes it interactive.

 ```
 $ rm -i temp.txt